987839088534212

 • Fruits

-Once your shift has ended, consume a reasonable sized breakfast to avoid waking up hungry in the middle of your daytime sleep.
+Once your shift has ended, consume a reasonable-sized breakfast to avoid waking up hungry in the middle of your daytime sleep.

-#4: Plan for Helping Your Partner or Housemates Adjust to Your New Schedule
+#5: Plan for Helping Your Partner or Housemates Adjust to Your New Schedule

-Preparing for night shift nursing may involve more than just preparing yourself.
-If you live with roommates or your family members, it is important that they understand the demands of working the night shift.
+If you live with roommates or family members, it is important that they understand the demands of working the night shift.

 Be transparent with them.
 Talk about what changes come with your night shift schedule, how you can support each other, and even ways to remain connected if you’re working opposite shifts.

-#1: Find Ways to Stay Alert
+#8: Find Ways To Stay Alert

 Night shift nursing generally has more downtime than daytime nursing.
 Patients are typically preparing for bed, if not already sleeping, by the time you arrive for your shift.